Kinnos, which makes colorized disinfectant to ensure surfaces are covered, just landed $6 million in funding – TechCrunch

 JK: Two.
 The first one is called Highlight powder; it’s a patented color additive platform that’s meant to be combined with existing disinfectants that hospitals and healthcare settings are already using, so we’re not competing or replacing these disinfectants but rather combining our products with them so that they can be used more effectively.
 Highlight is a powder that you dissolve into bulk liquid solutions of bleach and colorized blue, so when you apply it to a surface you [be sure you] don’t miss a spot and the color will actually then fade from blue to colorless after a few minutes.
 It was really designed to target epidemic outbreaks, so we’ve sold to humanitarian organizations that have deployed the product in Liberia and Guinea, Haiti, DR Congo and Uganda, and we recently had a couple shipments go to China for the ongoing coronavirus outbreak.

 Our second product, Highlight wipes, is really designed more for hospitals here in the U.S., the reason being that a lot of hospitals tend to use wipes and not sprays.
 You don’t see a lot of people hosing down patient rooms.
-And so the way that technology works it’s actually a physical little device that attaches on top of existing white canisters like a bucket of bleach wipes.
+And so the way that technology works it’s actually a physical lid device that attaches on top of existing wipe canisters like a bucket of bleach wipes.
 We have our lids go on top of that, and as the wipes get fed through our lid, they’ll get impregnated with our Highlight color chemistry, then you have this colorized wipe that you can use to wipe down the bedside tables, bedrails, bathrooms, countertops and so on.

 TC: Did you have have to go through myriad tests to ensure the product was safe in a healthcare setting?